lukaszlacinski/psa-globus-auth/README.md

         </Files>
     </Directory>
 ```
 Restart Apache and open `https://example.com/<prefix>` in a web browser.
-You you do not own `example.com` domain you may need to add:
+If you do not own `example.com` domain, you may need to add:
 ```
 127.0.0.1 example.com
 ```